HavenDV/EventGenerator/README.md

 # EventGenerator
 Generated events and OnEvent() methods.
+Can generate complex EventArgs from multi-type attributes.

 ## Install
 ```